 Looking for something fun to do this winter?
 Or just obsessed with the movie Frozen?
-Drop by your nearest Ice Castles location to experience winter at its finest: with 250,000,000 million pounds of hand placed icicles in the form of a gigantic castle-slash-maze.
-Check out our video of this incredible experience below.
+Drop by your nearest frozen Ice Castle location to experience winter at its finest; with 25 million pounds of hand placed icicles in the form of a gigantic castle/maze.
+Check out our video of our incredible Edmonton Ice Castles experience below.
 Or keep scrolling for more information.

 Who doesn’t love ice castles?
 When we found out that someone had actually taken the time to sculpt and create a gigantic ice castle in William Hawreluk Park in Edmonton, we had to make the 3 hour drive to go see it.